Ilnicki010/support-local-businesses-app/README.md

 - [ ] Search by keyword, reset after first search
 - [x] Map update
 - [x] Display images
-- [ ] Do not use setState in componentDidUpdate. work-with-map branch need closer look and refactor ( zoom to the point feature)

 ### improvements
 - [ ] Map: auto-scale the map to match the actual results of the search so the used area is as big as possible